-Rationale: There is need for a journal that will give emphasis in industrial systems supplied with intelligence, autonomy, self-tuning and self-diagnosis features.
-It is expected that the proposed journal will remain up-to-date for several years because the area of intelligent industrial systems will keep on growing and there will be intensive need for publishing new results in the field.
+Objectives: It is aimed to arrive finally at industrial systems supplied with intelligence, autonomy, self-tuning and self-diagnosis features.
+The area of intelligent industrial systems will keep on growing and there will be intensive need for publishing new results in the field.
 Providing efficient solutions to control problems associated with several electromechanical systems used in industrial production, in transportation systems, in agriculture, in electric power generation and in several other applications will help to increase productivity, cut-off production costs, improve working conditions and safety and in general improve the quality of living.
-The proposed journal will disseminate to the scientific and engineering community systematic methods for the design of complex industrial systems.
-The journal will publish results on control, filtering and optimization methods that will be generic and applicable to wide classes of industrial systems.
-Taking these into account one should expect that the potential audience of the proposed journal is likely to expand in the following years.
-Moreover, since the journal will provide analysis for several critical engineering systems, it is likely to be a useful reference not only for the control and robotics or the electric power systems community, but also for researchers and engineers in the fields of signal processing, computational intelligence and mechatronics.
-Comparing to other journals in the area of industrial systems a distinctive difference of the proposed journal is its emphasis on intelligence aspects.Editors-in-Chief:
+It is also aimed to disseminate to the scientific and engineering community systematic methods for the design of complex industrial systems.
+This research initiative supports results on control, filtering and optimization methods that will be generic and applicable to wide classes of industrial systems.
+Related results are expected to improve the functioning of several critical engineering systems and are likely to be a useful reference not only for the control and robotics or the electric power systems community, but also for researchers and engineers in the fields of signal processing, computational intelligence and mechatronics.Lead Researcher: